-The U.S. Census Bureau has additional ways for people to explore ACS data through its data visualization tools.
-The ACS Data Wheel allows users to explore ACS data for all 50 states.
-“What can you learn about states from the American Community Survey?” answers commonly asked demographic and socio-economic questions using ACS data.
-In the coming weeks, users will also be able to explore characteristics of U.S. congressional districts and metropolitan statistical areas with interactive maps.
+The second visualization, “What can you learn from the American Community Survey?” answers commonly asked demographic and socio-economic questions using ACS data.
+Users can visually explore characteristics of states, U.S. congressional districts and metropolitan statistical areas with an interactive map.